 Trout tend to seek out and congregate in calm waters.
 So when fishing in swift waters, cast your bait above exposed boulders and let it drift down through the calm water on the downstream side of the outcropping.

-Rainbow trout feed on a variety of living organisms including insects, crustaceans, mollusks and fish.
+Food sources: Rainbow trout feed on a variety of living organisms including insects, crustaceans, mollusks, and fish.

 Eggs are laid in shallow nests dug out by the female in gravel riffles.
 The eggs require continuous oxygenation at temperatures around 55°F, the eggs hatch about 21 days after they are laid.
-Natural spawning of rainbow trout has been documented in the lower Mountain Fork River.
+The natural spawning of rainbow trout has been documented in the Lower Mountain Fork River.